 Mary Branson was appointed Artist-in-Residence to Women's Suffrage by the Speaker's Advisory Committee on Works of Art.
 As well as researching in the Parliamentary Archives and elsewhere, she spent her six months exploring the Palace of Westminster and talking to lots of people, including MPs, peers, staff, and suffrage historians.

-Find out more about 'New Dawn', its influences, construction and installation, at www.parliament.uk/newdawn
+Find out more about 'New Dawn', its influences, construction and installation, on the UK Parliament Heritage Collections website.

 Read our guide to Tracing Petitions in the Parliamentary Archives